Snowflake: A Distributed Streaming Decoder: Distributed Implementation of Snowflake

-\Cref{fig:drop_grow_merging}(c--f) shows a \verb|merging| example which needs three timesteps.
-This stage comprises two processes, syncing and flooding, which occur independently.
-We thus split \textsc{Merging} into two subroutines, given in \cref{alg:subroutines}, effecting each process.
+\Cref{fig:drop_grow_merging}d shows a merging example that lasts just one timestep, and f--h shows one that needs three timesteps.
+The \texttt{merging\_whole} stage is the same as \texttt{merging\_half} but with two extra processes, so we first explain the latter: it comprises two processes, \emph{syncing} and \emph{flooding}, which occur independently.
+We thus split \textsc{MergingHalf} into two subroutines, given in \cref{alg:subroutines}, effecting each process.